Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 31 Januari 2026 01.59.03 UTC
+- WIB: Sabtu, 31 Januari 2026 02.40.34 UTC
-- WITA: Sabtu, 31 Januari 2026 02.59.03 UTC
+- WITA: Sabtu, 31 Januari 2026 03.40.34 UTC
-- WIT: Sabtu, 31 Januari 2026 03.59.03 UTC
+- WIT: Sabtu, 31 Januari 2026 04.40.34 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: inspirational
+Kategori: success